GSkrt/gredos2x/README.md

-# GREDOS2X - Pretvornik Gredos modela v druge formate
+# GREDOS2X (v 1.0.3) - Pretvornik Gredos modela v druge formate

+Posodobitve :

+Posodobljen PIP paket.
+Dodan izvoz v PostGIS bazo.

 gredos2x package aims to be a comprehensive set of tools to convert Slovenian (Gredos) distribution power system model to other formats.
 As such is a simple conversion program to other formats such as open source load flow programs and other end points such as GIS.